California’s 2026 Climate Reporting: What You Need To Know

 Prepare NOW

-Next year, companies that do business in California and fall under the climate reporting Acts will be required to disclose their climate-related financial risks and begin reporting their greenhouse gas emissions.
-The deadlines are here to stay, so it is time to start preparing now using the GHG Protocol and the TCFD reporting standard or similar frameworks.
+It has been confirmed that companies that do business in California and fall under the climate reporting Acts will be required to begin reporting their greenhouse gas emissions in 2026, starting with Scope 1 and 2 emissions while the details for Scope 3 emissions are officially in the making.
+The deadlines are here to stay, so it is time to start preparing now using the GHG Protocol or similar frameworks.

-While the final rulemaking has not been completed for climate disclosures in California and companies that fall under either or both climate reporting programs face significant uncertainties, they are not helpless against the incoming regulatory developments.
+While the final rulemaking has only just been completed at the bare minimum for climate disclosures in California and companies that fall under either or both climate reporting programs face significant uncertainties, they are not helpless against the incoming regulatory developments.

 Stay Ahead Of Regulatory Changes in California’s 2026 Climate Reporting